-The Forum is the world’s leading international network on decentralization and federalism.
+The Forum of Federations is the world’s leading international network on decentralization and federalism.
 One of the fundamental challenges for federations in our time, is to assure that governments at different levels work together in an effective and accountable way.
 The Forum of Federations focuses on that challenge.

-The Forum has 20 years experience working in this field and is uniquely positioned to provide training, expertise, and practical education on federal structures in multiple fields.
+The Forum has 20 years experience working in this field and is uniquely positioned to provide training, expertise, and practical education on federalism and federal structures in multiple fields.
 Check out our range of expertise here: Policies

 To learn more about federalism and The Forum we invite you to explore our new and updated website!